WYCD: Downtown Hoedown

 Since 2000, WYCD has been the hosts for one of the largest free country music festivals in the world.
 The Hoedown takes place one weekend every May in downtown Detroit's Hart Plaza.
-It is a major showcase of new upcoming artists and some very well recognized ones as well.
+It is a major showcase of new upcoming artists as well as well recognised ones.

 The Hoedown was established back in 1983 by former Detroit country outlet WCXI/WCXI-FM.
 Its first event featured artists like Hank Williams Jr., Tanya Tucker and Mel Tillis.
 This event soon would attract people from all across the country.
 When WCXI was sold by Gene Autry's Golden West Broadcasters to Shamrock Broadcasting, Shamrock's Detroit station W4 Country took over the event.

 In May 2000, WYCD took over hosting the Hoedown.
 The station's first year hosting saw artists like Trace Adkins, Montgomery Gentry and Rascal Flatts.
 Over the years, the Hoedown has had its share of very well known artists kicking off their careers at the concert.
 Some of these include Reba McEntire, Luke Bryan, Travis Tritt, Toby Keith, and Lonestar, and in 1989, came an unknown artist by the name of Garth Brooks.

 The audience at the event has always increased every year.
 In 2010, the Hoedown saw its biggest audience yet with over 1.3 million people showing up over the three-day period.
 2010 would also be the last year the Downtown Hoedown was a free festival.
 In years after, WYCD would charge $25 to $30 for admittance.

 In 2010, at the 28th annual Downtown Hoedown, WYCD welcomed nationally known recording artists Uncle Kracker, Zac Brown Band, Dierks Bentley, Darryl Worley and Justin Moore, among many others.

 In 2012, due to a big audience, the Hoedown was relocated to in front of Comerica Park.
 In 2015, it was announced that it would be moving to West Riverfront Park and would be cut down to only two days.

 In 2015, it was announced that it would move yet again, this time to DTE Energy Music Theater.
 The event will also be shortened to a 1-day concert on Sunday July 31, 2016.
 After moving to DTE Energy Music Theater, the "Downtown Hoedown" name was dropped and changed to "WYCD Hoedown" or "99.5 WYCD Hoedown".